Logo and signature system

 Please consult with firstname.lastname@example.org if you have any questions or need further help.

 The A-bear, ALASKA, and ALASKA NANOOKS trademarks are reserved strictly for use by the UAF Athletic Department and its entities.
 The athletics marks should never be used in place of the UAF logo or in communications representing the university’s academic areas, research centers, institutes or student groups.
+The walking bear image may not be used alone.
 Contact email@example.com for specific guidelines or permission to use the athletic marks.

 Logos are provided in black fill, blue fill and no fill.
 Official UAF colors are Pantone® (PMS®) 647 blue and Pantone® 116 yellow.
 See the official UAF colors for web equivalents of these colors.